All Episodes

 unidentified

-Mr. President, let's talk about the question.
+Mr. President, let's talk about just one thing.

 Maybe.